harness/developer-hub/release-notes/feature-flags.md

 #### Version 0.1.20

- - This update optimises the evaluation logic to be more efficient.
+ - Optimized the evaluation logic to be more efficient.
 (FFM-11183)

 #### Version 0.1.19